GavinDmello/headrush/Readme.md

 # Headrush&nbsp;&nbsp;[![Build Status](https://travis-ci.org/rahulbhanushali/headrush.svg?branch=master)](https://travis-ci.org/rahulbhanushali/headrush) &nbsp;&nbsp; [![Coverage Status](https://coveralls.io/repos/github/rahulbhanushali/headrush/badge.svg?branch=master)](https://coveralls.io/github/rahulbhanushali/headrush?branch=master)

-A minimal solution to defer `application starts` after you have resolved your network or file dependancies.
+A minimal solution to defer `application starts` after you have resolved your network or file dependencies.

-If you have multiple dependancies like connecting to a database or other initial processing that needs to be done before the application starts, this will come in handy.
+If you have multiple dependencies like connecting to a database or other initial processing that needs to be done before the application starts, this will come in handy.

 ------------------------
 ## Installation